Galooshi/import-js/README.md

 share a global config between different projects.

-If you have a project inside a project with both containing a `package.json` file, you can specify that the subproject is not root like this:
+If you have a project inside a project with both containing a `package.json` file, you can specify that the subproject is not root inside `package.json` like this:
 ```json
 {
   "name": "some-name",